 Calif. vastly expands digital privacy.
 Will people use it?

-SAN FRANCISCO (AP) — Forty million Californians will soon have sweeping digital-privacy rights stronger than any seen before in the U.S., posing a significant challenge to Big Tech and the data economy it helped create.
+SAN FRANCISCO (AP) — Forty million Californians will soon obtain sweeping digital privacy rights stronger than any seen before in the U.S. — rights that could pose a significant challenge to Big Tech and the data economy it created.

-So long as state residents don't mind shouldering much of the burden of exercising those rights, that is.
+So long as state residents don't mind shouldering much of the burden of exercising them, that is.

-The law defines data sales so broadly that it covers almost any information sharing that provides a benefit to business, including data transfers between corporate affiliates and with third party “data brokers” — middlemen who trade in personal information .
+The law defines data sales so broadly that it covers almost any information sharing that benefits companies, including data transfers between corporate affiliates and to third party “data brokers” — middlemen who trade in personal information.

 And because it applies to any company that meets a threshold for interacting with state residents, the California law might end up serving as a de facto national standard.
 Early signs of compliance have already started cropping up in the form of “Don't sell my personal information” links at the bottom of many corporate websites.